About The Author

 What’s with the content notes on your book pages?

 I am a romance author, but my home and heart are with fanfiction.
-My formative experiences with writing, especially in how an author should interact with readers and my understanding of what authors owe their readers, is entirely shaped by the fanfiction communities I love.
-This means that I write the things I want to write, for me and no one else…but I also want to have open communication with my readers about what they can expect from my books.
+My formative experiences with writing, especially my understanding of what authors owe their readers, is entirely shaped by the fanfiction communities I love.
+This means that I write the things I want to write, and then I'm clear about what content you can expect.
 On my “Books” page of this website, I include content notes for each book.
 This is to help you make an informed decision about whether or not the book is something you want to read.
-Some of the tags are to let you know what tropes you can expect, some are to give you an idea about the heat-level you can expect, and some are to let you know about any content that might be triggering, sensitive, squicky, or just not your cup of tea.
+Some of the tags are to let you know what tropes a book includes, some are to give you an idea about the heat-level, and some are to let you know about any content that might be triggering, sensitive, squicky, or just not your cup of tea.
 Maybe a tag will make you want to read the book more—Oh my god, “there was only one bed”?!?
 My favorite!!—or maybe a tag will give you a heads-up that this story is not for you—“Mentions of a past abusive relationship” hits a little too close to home, so I think I'll pass on this one—but either way, the idea is to keep you informed so you can make the choice.

 What is your cat’s name?